bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsCWRJoint_2aTez2BlX6R85Py6sJk$MW/Documentation.md

-Indicate if the rail joint is associated to Continuous Welded Rail or not
+Indicates if the rail joint is associated to continuous welded rail.